mantidproject/mantid/dev-docs/source/WritingPerformanceTests.rst

 weekly basis to pick up any notable performance degradation.
-Although automatic checking is available within the python scripts, the level of instability in the timings meant that it always produced way too many false positives to be useful.
+Although automatic checking is available within the python scripts, the level of instability in the timings meant that it always produced way too many false positives to be useful..